top of page

 The Pack Lounge with TLC Canine Crusaders Business Hub

 January is statistically the coldest month in the UK.
-Average daytime temperatures typically sit between 1 °C and 7 °C, with regular overnight frosts and an increased likelihood of snow, ice and freezing rain.
-Conditions vary significantly by region, but no area is immune to winter hazards.
+Average daytime temperatures typically range between 1 °C and 7 °C, with regular overnight frosts and an increased likelihood of:

-• Sunrise occurs after 8am in much of England
+• Sunrise is after 8:00am in much of England

-• Northern regions experience even shorter usable daylight windows
+• Northern regions experience even shorter daylight hours

 • Group walk scheduling